"Harry?" Ron called, looking for his best friend.

 And now the stony look that was always on everyone's face when the Dursleys were mentioned graced his own features.

 Teddy watched in a silent fury as Ron took out his wand and pointed it at Harry's arm.

 "Just be careful," said Harry, a hesitantly playful note in his voice.
 "I'd like to keep my bones, thanks."

 Ron, who was still trying to be stern, tried to force himself to frown, but when he looked up at Harry's small smile, he snorted and shook his head.
 "You're not allowed to do that," said Ron.

 "I'm being angry here, stop it," said Ron, but his smile didn't fade.

-When Ron had healed Harry's arm~ Hermione must've taught him how to do that, Teddy thought wryly~ The two of them sat back on the couch cushions and stared at the ceiling.
+When Ron had healed Harry's arm–Hermione must've taught him how to do that, Teddy thought wryly–the two of them leaned back into the couch and stared at the ceiling.

 Teddy watched them curiously, wondering if he should leave.

 "So you're all right?" asked Ron, looking at the ceiling.

 "Yeah, I'm all right," said Harry, and Teddy was relieved that he really did sound okay.